spectrocloud/librarium/docs/docs-content/clusters/cluster-management/os-patching.md

    :::info

-   You can also specify the drain ConfigMap directly on the cluster by using `kubectl`.
+   You can also specify the drain policy ConfigMap directly on the cluster by using `kubectl`.
 Download the [Kubeconfig](./kubeconfig.md) file to connect to the cluster and issue the `kubectl create configmap palette-agent-config --namespace <cluster-id>` command.
 Then, execute the command `kubectl edit configmap palette-agent-config --namespace <cluster-id>` command and paste the configuration provided.